revolist/revogrid-docs/guide/column/index.md

 ---
-title: Data Grid: Column Options
+title: Data Grid - Column Options
 description: Column Options for Data Grid.
 Browse all Column Properties used to configure Columns and Column Groups.
 Lists properties, types and defaults.
-Download RevoGrid today: The best JavaScript Table & JavaScript Data Grid in the world.
+Download RevoGrid today - The best JavaScript Table & JavaScript Data Grid in the world.
 head:
   - - meta
     - name: keywords